Crime Syndicate of America: Infinite Frontier

-Following the reboot of the Multiverse at the end of Dark Nights: Death Metal as seen during Infinite Frontier, a new Earth 3 is created with a new Crime Syndicate with a different origin like Superwoman being Donna Troy, Owlman still being Thomas Wayne Jr. whose parents were killed by a mugger named Harvey Bullock under orders from Boss Gordon who considered them rival crime lords, Ultraman being Kal-El who was exploited by Jonathan and Martha Kent, John Stewart being a former beat cop before becoming Emerald Knight, and Johnny Chambers is a criminal who was raised by a father who trained dogs for dog fighting.
-The Syndicate is brought together to fight off an invasion by the Starros, paralleling the original origin of the Justice League of America where they possessed characters like Black Siren, Doctor Chaos, Miss Martian, Red Beetle, and Sky Tyrant.
+Following the reboot of the multiverse at the end of Dark Nights: Death Metal, a new Earth 3 is created with a new Crime Syndicate.
+The Syndicate is brought together to fight off an invasion by the Starros, paralleling the original origin of the Justice League.
 The Starros claimed they were not invading but were seeking refuge from the Overlords of Oa, but were nevertheless killed by the Syndicate.
-Lex Luthor starts to put together a resistance against them called the Legion of Justice that include New God Lonar, her horse Thunderer, Power Tower, Red Hood (Earth 3's Harley Quinn), Savanna, Sinestro, and Venus where their first mission results in the death of Johnny Quick before he can be recruited into the Crime Syndicate.
-The Legion of Justice were aided by Ultraman's cousin Ultragirl in their fight against the Crime Syndicate of America.
-During the fight, Sinestro is killed by Emerald Knight, Atomica causes Ultragirl to die from a brain haemorrhage, and a badly-injured Lex Luthor is taken prisoner.
+Lex Luthor starts to put together a resistance against them called the Legion of Justice.
+However, Johnny Quick is killed before he can be recruited into the Crime Syndicate.
+During the fight, Emerald Knight and Ultragirl are killed and Luthor is taken prisoner.
 One week after the battle, the remaining members of the Legion of Justice ally with Jester and the Crime Syndicate, setting up their base in the Legion of Justice's former satellite base.
-The Crime Syndicate holds a press conference advising all metahumans to serve them or else.
-While Ultraman is upset over Atomica causing Ultragirl's death, Atomica holds Emerald Knight accountable for Johnny's death, and Emerald Knight criticizes Ultraman's withdrawal weakness to Kryptonite and concern over Owlman's duplicity.